 We continue to maintain a cautious stance with a liquid balance sheet, a conservative investment portfolio, and no reliance on wholesale funding.
-Total liquid cash and investments made up 63.3% of our balance sheet at December 31, 2021, which is up slightly from 62.2% at December 31, 2020.
+Total liquid cash and investments made up 61.3% of our balance sheet at December 31, 2022, which is slightly down from 63.3% at December 31, 2021.

-The Bank continued to support customers and operate as permitted across all jurisdictions in 2021 without any support or concessions from governments or regulators in any of our operating jurisdictions.
+The Bank continued to support customers and operate as permitted across all jurisdictions in 2022 without any support or concessions from governments or regulators in any of our operating jurisdictions.